VJAI/Waiter/README.md

 # Waiter

-A simple page pre-loader built using vanilla JS and CSS3.
-Please check the [demo](http://prideparrot.com/demos/waiter/index.html)!
+A simple page pre-loading screen built using vanilla JS and CSS3.
+Please check the [demo](http://prideparrot.com/demos/waiter/demo1.html)!

 ## How to use